allaboutapps/integresql/README.md

     Testrunner-xPostgreSQL: Disconnect from the test database

     Note over Testrunner,PostgreSQL: Your test is finished.

+    end
 ```

 ##### Optional: Manually unlocking a test database after a readonly test